gleec14/Shard/README.md

 * view and modify folder contents.
 * add new tabs to an existing folder.
 * delete folders (w/o going into the bookmark manager).
-* use defined macros to speed-up process.
+* use macros to load or save without clicking the extension.

 ## Why the name?
 Shard can gather all open tabs (shards) in the current window and place them in a folder that you name (gem).
 You can look through the gems that you've created and shatter them to restore a previous "session".